gasto-line/job_recommendation_service/README.md

 - **Local Development Tools** – Enhanced testing and debugging infrastructure.
 - **Performance Optimization** – Caching and rate limiting improvements.

+## Future Perspectives

+- **Adjustable Criteria Weights in Streamlit** – Allow the job seeker to tune how much importance is given to key criteria such as location, sector of activity, salary, contract type, seniority, and remote/on‑site.
+When salary is not explicitly provided, it can be approximated from other attributes in the job description.
+These weights will directly influence the ranking of recommendations.
+Changing any weight in the Streamlit UI will automatically trigger a non‑interactive GitHub Actions workflow run to recompute and publish updated recommendations.

+- **Model Selection in the UI** – Provide a dropdown in the Streamlit app to choose the matching model implementation (e.g., different GPT variants, a lightweight local model, or a rule‑based baseline).
+The selected model will be used for scoring and recorded alongside results for traceability and easy A/B comparison.

 ---

 *© 2025 — Automatic Job Recommendation Service*